 Investors are already pouring money into this area, and if the laws are clarified further, this investment might skyrocket, resulting in tremendous advances over time.

 As of now, you can calculate your crypto taxes using the cryptocurrency tax calculator.
+That, combined with a typical tax calculator can make the entire tax filing process significantly easier for crypto traders.
 However, there is also a possibility that with the change in crypto regulation, there will also be shifts in the existing crypto tax scenario.